 For anyone who is a medical student, knows a medical student, or wants to be a medical student knows about the boogeyman Step 1.
 I remember my orientation for medical school.
 They were already talking to us about Step 1 and how essential it was for our careers.
-That being said, entering second year of medical school you’re already freaking out about finishing and sitting down to prep for Step 1 and creating your study schedule.
+That being said, entering second year of medical school you’re already freaking out about finishing and sitting down to prep for Step 1.
+Creating my step 1 study schedule was the most difficult part before sitting down during dedicated time.

 In addition to study time, I had to figure out when to schedule practice tests.
 These are tests that simulate the actual exam and are created by the NBME.
 I decided to do them every other week during the first month.
 Then the month before my exam I’d do them every week.
 With life and things happening, I ended up taking them on Thursdays instead of Tuesday but it worked out in the end.
 As a side note, buy them one at a time, not like me that I bought 4 at the same time.
 I did not realize until after the fact that they have a time limit for each exam to be completed.
 This affected me in that I ended up not taking them in the order that I wanted.